Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 Fig 8: Helloworld.c_CGI_Program

-1. To show that they were proficient in creating CGI applications, they created a "index.c" file by adhering to a basic HTML design that had the appropriate header, title, and paragraph elements.
+1. To show that they were proficient in creating CGI applications, they created a "index.c" file by a basic HTML design that had the appropriate header, title, and paragraph elements.

 ![indexcgi](images/fig9.jpg)